papis/papis/doc/source/bibtex.rst

 If you are using TeX engines like XeTeX or LuaTeX, then you can use unicode characters for your BibTeX files as well.
 This means there is no need to write ``\`{a}`` instead of ``à`` in words such as ``apareixerà``.
-To control the output of unicode characters in papis, use the :confval:`bibtex-unicode` setting.
+To control the output of unicode characters in Papis, use the :confval:`bibtex-unicode` setting.

 Override keys